California DUI Penalties

 First Offense DUI

-Informal probation for 3 to 5 years, 96 hours to 1 year in county jail, between $390 and $1,000 in fines, enrollment in an 18 to 30 month alcohol education program and a two year driver's license suspension
+Your second offense DUI can result in an informal probation for 3 to 5 years, 96 hours to 1 year in county jail, between $390 and $1,000 in fines, enrollment in an 18 to 30 month alcohol education program and a two year driver's license suspension

 Third Offense DUI